ga4gh/data-security/AAI/AAIConnectProfile.md

 ### Appendix - Sequence Diagrams

 The following sequence diagrams are included to help explain the intended flows documented in this specification.
-However the diagrams are non-normative - if there are any discrepancies between the diagrams and the text of the specification, the text of the specification will take precedence.
+These diagrams should be considered non-normative - if there are any discrepancies between the diagrams and the text of the specification, the text of the specification will take precedence.